Jaadu Teri Nazar – Daayan Ka Mausam: Plot

-A Daayan (witch) named Kaamini gives birth to a child fathered by Ravikant Pratap Singh and proclaims him as "Daavansh", the one who holds the key to her immortality.
+A Daayan named Kaamini gives birth to a child fathered by Ravikant Pratap Singh and proclaims him as "Daavansh", the one who holds the key to her immortality.
 Meanwhile, a girl is born as a "Reevavanshi", the chosen one destined to destroy the Daavansh and the entire Daayan community.
 A wise woman (Prathamvanshi) from "Prathamvansh" prophesies that this girl will bring about their downfall.

 Fearing for her daughter's safety, the girl's mother names her Gauri, strips her of her powers, and buries them, knowing they will return to her when the time is right.
 To protect Gauri from the Daayans, she entrusts her to the river, believing that divine forces will safeguard her.
 Enraged, Kaamini kills Gauri's parents.

 Meanwhile, Ravikant invites Kaamini to meet their son, Vihaan, but his wife, Veena Pratap Singh, seizes the baby and escapes using magical crystals given by the Reevavanshis.
 In revenge, Kaamini kills Ravikant.
 However, Veena manages to trap Kaamini, turning her into a statue using the magical crystals.
 Before being petrified, Kaamini warns that her son, Vihaan, will inherit her powers and one day resurrect her.
 Veena raises Vihaan as her own, determined to protect him from his dark destiny.

 Gauri, on the other hand, is found and adopted by a poor man whose wife, Rekha, refuses to accept her.
 Gauri grows up unaware of her powers and becomes the breadwinner of the family as a taxi driver.
 Rekha, who works as a dancer at wedding halls, pressures Gauri to follow in her footsteps, but Gauri dreams of independence and wants her intelligent foster sister, Charu, to study at a prestigious college.

 Vihaan, aware of his powers but unable to control them, wears a bangle infused with magical crystals to suppress them.
 He longs to uncover the truth about his abilities, but Veena is determined to keep him in the dark.

-On the night of Kaal Sapt Grahan (a rare celestial event), Vihaan senses that his powers will surge and leaves home.
-However, one of the Tridayans—three powerful Daayans tied to the Kaal Vriksha (Tree of Darkness)—attacks him.
+On the night of Kaal Sapt Grahan, Vihaan senses that his powers will surge and leaves home.
+However, one of the Tridayans— three powerful Daayans tied to the Kaal Vriksha— attacks him.
 Vihaan narrowly escapes and crosses paths with Gauri.
 Overwhelmed by his uncontrolled powers, he accidentally harms her.
 As soon as the Kaal Sapt Grahan ends, he erases her memory and disappears.
 But his bangle is left with Gauri.
-Later when she goes to Vihaan's house to return it, she is insulted by Veena (Vihaan's stepmother) about her job.
+Later when she goes to Vihaan's house to return it, she is insulted by Veena about her job.

 For saving his family from the evil continuous haunts of Daayan, Vihaan forcefully marries Gauri.
-Sunehri an evil dayan knowing the truth of Gauri as a Rishwa, tries to kill her.
+Sunehri, an evil Dayan knowing the truth of Gauri as a Rishwa, tries to kill her.
 But failed in her attempt.
-At a time Vihaan enslaved her and Gauri unknown of her powers kills Sunehri.
-Vihaan and family thinks that Vihaan killed the dayan and he erases Gauri's memory again.
+At a time, Vihaan enslaved her and Gauri unknown of her powers kills Sunehri.
+Vihaan and family think that Vihaan killed the dayan and he erases Gauri's memory again.